widdly/max4live-shruthi-editor/README.md

 maxstuff
 ========

-Here is a max for live MI Shrithi Editor I customized for the Yellow Magic edition..
+Here is a max for live MI Shruthi Editor I customized for the Yellow Magic edition..

 Read more about it here...